 ?
 Your device will use it for both numbers (even if you’re on a call).
 Calling

-Making a call?
-Choose the number you want to use before you call or allow the phone to default to the last number used.
+To make a call: Choose the phone number you want to use before you call.
+Or, allow the phone to default to the last number used.
 You can put a call on hold for one number and place a call from the other – all on one device.

 Already on a call?
 You’ll get a notification for incoming calls on the number you’re using.
 Plus, incoming calls will ring on your second line.

 Heads up: Have FirstNet®